JavaScriptRegenerated/regenerated-dev-old/pages/rich-keys.md

 // { name: 'Jane Jones' }
 ```

-The URL’s href is its canonical string form.
+The canonical string of a URL is its href.

 ----